glennj/exercism.io/bash/pascals-triangle/README.md

-# Pascals Triangle
+# Pascal's Triangle

-Welcome to Pascals Triangle on Exercism's Bash Track.
+Welcome to Pascal's Triangle on Exercism's Bash Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions

 Compute Pascal's triangle up to a given number of rows.

 In Pascal's Triangle each number is computed by adding the numbers to the right and left of the current position in the previous row.

 ```text
     1